mmusal/mmusal.github.io/_posts/BYM_Model.md

 We also obtain daily fully vaccinated individuals' data in the counties and convert it to biweekly rates of vaccinated population.
 This assumes the location people get vaccinated is in the county of their residence.
+The Covid-19 vaccine has been available only since the second half of December 2020^[https://www.latimes.com/california/story/2020-12-14/covid-19-vaccines-arrive-in-california] in California.
+The data from the Californian health services has a minor issue that it recorded a partially vaccinated person in January 8 2020 and some minor number of additional individuals after this date until the date of official start of vaccinations.
+We ignore this record, and only include this covariate from the biweek 25.

-The Covid-19 vaccine has been available only since December 2020 in California therefore the percentage is entered as 0 percent for the previous biweeks.
-Most of the code we present below is from earlier [post](https://mmusal.github.io/blog/2023/Intro_to_Spatial_Tools_and_Files/#_32_The_final_multi-line_plot_via_ggplot)
+Most of the visualization code we present below is from earlier [post](https://mmusal.github.io/blog/2023/Intro_to_Spatial_Tools_and_Files/#_32_The_final_multi-line_plot_via_ggplot)